- Uncommon Journeys

 Semien Mountain Range, Ethiopia

-Of this majestic, biodiverse geological marvel, Rosita Forbes wrote, “A thousand thousand years ago the old gods must have played chess with those stupendous crags, for we saw bishops, castles, an emerald knight, and far, far away a king, crowned with sapphire and guarded by a row of pawns.”
+Of this majestic, biodiverse geographical marvel, Rosita Forbes once wrote, "A thousand thousand years ago the old gods must have played chess with those stupendous crags, for we saw bishops, castles, an emerald knight, and far, far away a king, crowned with sapphire and guarded by a row of pawns."
 How can you resist?

 Dinner at Gustu, La Paz, Bolivia